Understanding SmartPush Metrics (for SHOPLINE Merchants)

 A merchant allows customers to purchase "Product A" either as a one-time purchase or as a subscription.
 The merchant wants to target users who have purchased Product A but have not yet subscribed.
 By using SmartPush's segmentation filters, the merchant can create a segment for remarketing or set up an automation flow.

-• Set the trigger count and time range according to your business goals.
+2. Exclude users who have already subscribed.
+Click Add Condition > App Integration > Subscription.
+Choose the event Subscription Contract Created.
+Set the trigger count and time range according to your business goals.

-• Under the Subscription Contract Created event, add attribute: Subscribed Product = Selected Product Name.
+3. Add an event attribute to further narrow the segment.
+Under the Subscription Contract Created event, add the attribute Subscribed Product = Product A.

 4. Generate the audience segment and rename it to reflect the use case, making it easier to select during campaign setup.